emulsify-ds/emulsify-website/posts/new-foundation.md

 }
 ```

-That difference is small in configuration, but important in practice.
+It is a small bit of configuration with a meaningful impact.

-Drupal projects can still get Drupal-specific behavior, including Drupal behavior attachment and Single Directory Component output handling.
-Generic projects do not inherit Drupal assumptions.
-That means a standalone Twig library, a React component library, a WordPress + Timber project, a Craft CMS project, or another non-Drupal implementation can use the EC4.x foundation without carrying Drupal-specific behavior it does not need.
+Projects using the Drupal adapter can still get Drupal-specific behavior, including behavior attachment and Single Directory Component output handling.
+Generic projects do not inherit those assumptions.
+A standalone Twig library, a React component library, a WordPress + Timber project, a Craft CMS project, or another non-Drupal implementation can use the EC4.x foundation without carrying behavior it does not need.

 Dedicated adapters for platforms like WordPress are future opportunities, but EC4.x gives us the structure to support that direction cleanly.